Background

 Our client was going to be working as an Application Software Developer under Computer Software Development services.
 However, there was an issue with our client’s previous areas of employment as USCIS sent a Request for Evidence (RFE) claiming that it wasn’t acceptable as one of the alternate occupations to the job offered in the U.S. Our firm needed to explain how our client’s history and experience within web programming applied to his new job in Computer Software Development services.
 We noted that developers and software engineers were also programmers, as they had similar job responsibilities of software design, development, research, maintenance, etc.

-With an EB-3 visa, you need to be a skilled worker, professional other worker.
-In our client’s case, he held a bachelor’s degree in Computer Science, and had over 24 months of experience in the field.
+With an EB-3 visa, you need to be a skilled worker or a professional worker.
+In our client’s case, he held a bachelor’s degree in Computer Science and had over 24 months of experience in the field.
 He was qualified as a skilled worker.

 Upon our submission of the RFE response, our client’s EB3 was approved!